LukasBNordentoft/pypsa_netview/README.md

 - ```filename = 'yourdrawing.pdf' ```: A drawing can be saved as pdf by passing a filename.

-- ```spacing ```: Increase or decrease distance betwene buses for automatically generated bus positions
+- ```spacing ```: Increase or decrease distance between buses for automatically generated bus positions

 Code example
 ------------